-This privacy notice relates to the personal data processed by the Office of Sir Mike Penning, Member of Parliament for Hemel Hempstead, in relation to casework and policy queries.
+This privacy notice relates to the personal data processed by the Office of The Rt Hon Sir Mike Penning, in relation to casework and policy queries.

-The Data Controller is Sir Mike Penning, Member of Parliament for Hemel Hempstead.
+The Data Controller is The Rt Hon Sir Mike Penning.

-The office discharges the duties and functions of an elected Member of Parliament.
-As part of this work, we conduct constituency casework and respond to policy queries, for which we must process personal data of our constituents.
+We conduct casework and respond to policy queries, for which we must process people's personal data.
 We also manage a small, non-political mailing list for the purpose of sending Sir Mike's newsletter and information about upcoming advice surgeries.

 We are committed to ensuring that the information we collect and use is appropriate for this purpose, and does not constitute an invasion of your privacy.